This topic provides an overview of new features, improvements, and changes in ArcGIS Server for both the 10.6.1 and 10.6 releases.

 ArcGIS Server 10.6 is a maintenance and quality improvement release.
 For a list of issues that were fixed at 10.6, see the 10.6 Issues Addressed List.

 If you are upgrading to 10.6, you will need to re-authorize your software with a new authorization file for 10.6.
 You can access your new authorization files in My Esri.

 ArcGIS Server 10.6 includes several fixes and enhancements that improve the security of the software.
-We recommend you upgrade to 10.6 to help protect your ArcGIS Server infrastructure.
+We recommended you upgrade to 10.6 to help protect your ArcGIS Server infrastructure.

 You should review the deprecation notice to determine if your hardware and software components are still compatible with version 10.6 and to see a list of functionality that has been deprecated.
 Note that search services are deprecated at 10.6.
 To review which earlier ArcGIS product versions are compatible with ArcGIS Server 10.6, see Compatibility of ArcGIS Server with earlier versions.

 New in 10.6 is the ArcGIS Utility Network Management extension for ArcGIS Server.
 This extension contains the utility network and other components for managing utility (gas, electric, water, sewer, stormwater, etc.) and telecom network data.
 Its services allow you to manage and analyze networks on any device, with real-world representations of your network assets.

 The extension provides the following key capabilities for utility network management:

 - Sophisticated analysis — Configurable tracing routines to handle complex analysis capabilities.

 - Improved network modeling — Use new association types to model which features are contained within assemblies, which features are logically connected, and which features are attached to structural components of a utility.